microsoft/vscode-cordova/README.md

 - phonegap-plugin-barcodescanner
 - phonegap-plugin-push

-## Use IntelliSense with injected Ionic and Angular services
+## Using IntelliSense with injected Ionic and Angular services

 While IntelliSense is also available for Ionic and Angular, these frameworks use a dependency injection model for built-in services that VSCode's language service cannot understand by default.